undecaf/typo3-dev/README.md

 #### Editing a stopped TYPO3 instance

-Whenever there is a persistent TYPO3 volume, you can edit that TYPO3 installation even if the container is not running or does not even exist.
+Whenever there is a persistent TYPO3 volume, you can edit that TYPO3 instance even if the container is not running or does not even exist.
 Just mount your working directory on top of the volume:

 ```bash
 $ t3 mount -m ~/ide-workspace/typo3-root
 ```

+As with [`t3 run -v`](#using-an-ide), the name of the volume is the working directory basename.

 When you are finished, unmount your working directory again: